auth0/docs/scenarios/ionic-and-firebase.md

 ### 2. Configure Auth0 to work with Firebase

 You need to add your Firebase account information to Auth0.
-Once the user logs in to the App, Auth0 will use this information to get the Firebase authentication token.
+Once the user logs in to the App, Auth0 will use this information to issue a Firebase authentication token.

 Go to [Application Settings](@@uiAppSettingsURL@@) and click on Addons.
-In there, just turn on the Firebase Addon and enter your Firebase secret.
+In there, turn on the __Firebase Addon__ and enter your Firebase secret.

 ![Firebase secret](http://d.pr/i/1ejf7+)